 What is a Balanced System - Three Objectives

-Balancing a Direct Draw Draft Beer System involves calculations and measurements to meet three main objectives:
+Balancing a Direct Draw Draft Beer System involves calculations and measurements to meet two main objectives:

 - Protecting the integrity of the beer